-Weber State’s Search Advocate Program is designed to expand candidate pools, enhance equity and mitigate bias in the hiring process.
+Weber State’s Search Advocate Program is designed to expand candidate pools, enhance consistency, and increase accurate and objective assessments during the hiring process.
 Many goals of the Search Advocate Program can be accomplished by adjusting steps in the hiring process.
-These guides introduce and provide simple but effective ways to keep equity front and center during hiring.
+These guides introduce and provide simple but effective ways to keep fairness front and center during hiring.

 Building Hiring Committees

-A cross-functional hiring committee is a simple way to build equity into the hiring process.
-Below are a few guidelines to help minimize unconscious bias from hiring committees.
+A cross-functional hiring committee is a simple way to build consistency, fairness, and broad consideration of perspectives into the hiring process.
+Below are a few guidelines.

-As of January 1, 2024, search committee members are required to participate in Unconscious Bias & Hiring training.
+As of January 1, 2024, search committee members are required to participate in search advocate training.

 - Ideal size of committee: 4 to 6 people, depending on position.

 - When choosing members, consider what is needed to ensure the committee represents the organization's interests while minimizing the resources needed to fill a position.

 - Choose two members to be area experts who represent the content and competency for the position being hired.

 - Choose two members who complement the area experts, particularly those who would partner with the department, provide another perspective on the same discipline or a person who the position would regularly interact with outside the department.

 - Hiring committees should include members who bring a variety of characteristics, perspectives, and backgrounds to the review.